It can be tough to stay connected as a remote team. While we love the benefits of working wherever you want, it can also be difficult at times.

 In recent months they’ve launched podcasts and other audio content.
 I expect that trend to continue in the future.
 If you like music, you need Spotify.

 8.)
 Screenflow (Video Recording)

 If you’re looking for a high-fidelity way to collaborate with coworkers, you need to check out Screenflow.
 Screenflow is a Mac app that makes it easy to record your screen (and audio) and share with coworkers.
 I recommend the basic plan ($129) and there’s a free trial you can use to see exactly how it works (it adds a watermark to your videos).
-It also has one-click publishing to Dropbox (cloud video storage).
+It also has one-click publishing to Dropbox and gif export, which is nice.